rdmayo21/nta25/project-context.md

 ## Overview

 VoxJournal is a web application that allows users to record, transcribe, and analyze voice notes.
-It offers a streamlined journaling experience where users can easily capture their thoughts via voice, review transcriptions, and get AI-generated overviews from their recordings.
+It offers a streamlined journaling experience where users can easily capture their thoughts via voice, review and **edit** transcriptions, and get AI-generated overviews from their recordings. **Audio is only stored temporarily during processing and is not available for playback.**

 ## Tech Stack